nextml-code/far-canvas/docs/DEVELOPER.md

 ## Known Limitations

 1. **Path2D**: Not implemented - would require wrapping Path2D objects and transforming their internal commands.
-2. **measureText**: Not implemented - would need TextMetrics wrapping and proper scaling of returned metrics.
-3. **getImageData/putImageData**: Not implemented - complex coordinate mapping and scaling considerations for pixel data.
+2. **getImageData/putImageData**: Not implemented - complex coordinate mapping and scaling considerations for pixel data.
-4. **createPattern**: Not implemented - pattern transformation complexity.
-5. **isPointInPath/Stroke**: Not implemented - requires path tracking and transformation of test points.
+3. **isPointInPath/Stroke**: Not implemented - requires path tracking and transformation of test points.

 ## Performance Considerations